intersystems/quickstarts-multimodel-dotnet/README.md

 The output should say:
 >Printed to ^airport global.
 The distance in miles between BOS and AUS is: 1698.
 >The following routes exist for this path:
 >  -AA150: 450 USD
 >  -AA290: 550 USD

 Other routes may be null.

 ## Keep Exploring

-To continue with another Java example with InterSystems IRIS, see the [.NET QuickStart](https://learning.intersystems.com/course/view.php?name=.NET%20QS)
+To continue with another .NET example with InterSystems IRIS, see the [.NET QuickStart](https://learning.intersystems.com/course/view.php?name=.NET%20QS)